STATEMENT OF CARE FOR STUDENTS WITH EATING DISORDERS

-Dordt College is dedicated to helping students get the most out of their college life, both in and outside of the classroom.
+Dordt University is dedicated to helping students get the most out of their college life, both in and outside of the classroom.
 Students' rights to make their own decisions will be respected.
 However, when a student's behavior or choices create either serious risk of harm to himself/herself or others, the college has both a professional and Christian responsibility to intervene.
 A student with an eating disorder may pose such a risk.

 When staff or faculty members are made aware of a student's struggle with an eating disorder, every effort will be made to collaborate respectfully and in a caring manner with the student.
 The student will be informed about the reasons for the concern and will be encouraged to voluntarily participate in assessment and treatment.
 The assessment will in most cases begin at the Student Health and Counseling Center.
 Students may also receive appropriate help off campus.
 Because successful treatment of eating disorders usually involves both medical and psychological aspects, both counseling and medical supervision are considered to be essential elements of a good treatment plan.

 A good treatment plan involves teamwork.
 The team often includes the student, the student's counselor, a medical doctor, and frequently a dietician/nutritionist.
 Good treatment consists of an open and willing sharing of pertinent information with all members of the team.
 Students affirm this by giving permission to share information among team members.
 A Release of Information Form-Coordinated Care Agreement is signed by treatment team members.

-General goals for treatment involve the return of normal eating and the elimination of destructive eating patterns and behaviors so that the student can remain in his/her primary vocation at this stage of his/her life: being a student at Dordt College.
+General goals for treatment involve the return of normal eating and the elimination of destructive eating patterns and behaviors so that the student can remain in his/her primary vocation at this stage of his/her life: being a student at Dordt University.
 When the student's medical condition and stability warrant it, minimal expectations for the student to remain in treatment and/or remain enrolled as a student will be stated and communicated to the student.
 A student's safety and health is the highest priority.
 Parameters of health and wellness for determining a student's medical stability are listed below.